snap-one/docs-driverworks-api/source/includes/32_serial_network_device/_25-NetPortOptions.md

 - VERIFY METHOD - Specifies the method to use for establishing the connection.
 A detailed description of the various methods can be found at https://www.openssl.org Valid values include: sslv2, sslv23, sslv3, tlsv1 &  tlsv1\_1\_.
 Note that if this property is omitted, then Director defaults to using sslv23 (which is the OpenSSL default).

 - suppressconnectionevents - true or false to suppress connections.
-For more information see: Suppressing System Events
+For more information see: [Suppressing System Events][3]

 To the right is a sample tPortParams table using default values: